Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 To deploy the connected registry module using the Azure CLI, save the following deployment manifest locally as a `.json` file.

-[!IMPORTANT] In the bellow deployment manifest, the IP address `10.16.7.4` is the IP address of the device hosting parent connected registry.
+[!IMPORTANT] In the following deployment manifest, the IP address `10.16.7.4` is the IP address of the device hosting parent connected registry.
 Make sure you replace this IP address with the one your parent device uses.

 ```json
 {